-- Study Day Introduction to the Major Textiles Project (MTP) and Year 12 course; view display of previous HSC years selected Major Textiles Projects.
-Mandatory attendance. - Manufacture of Major Textiles Project item/s. - Completion of supporting written documentation for Major Textiles Project. - Student / teacher meetings for ongoing supervision of MTP project management. - Study days and web lessons overview assessment task requirements and course content.
+- Study Day Introduction to the Major Textiles Project (MTP) and Year 12 course; view display of previous HSC selected Major Textiles Projects.
+Mandatory attendance. - Manufacture of Major Textiles Project item/s. - Completion of supporting written documentation for Major Textiles Project. - Student / teacher meetings for ongoing supervision of Major Textiles Project management. - Study days and web lessons overview assessment task requirements and course content.

-- Digital access and literacy Internet access for online learning, email, web lessons, web based research and digital documentation of portfolio work. - Digital device such as camera, phone or tablet (photographic evidence) and/or scanner. - Access to a sewing machine (mandatory) and overlocker (preferable).
+- Digital access and literacy Internet access for online learning, email, web lessons, web based research and digital documentation of portfolio work. - Digital device such as camera, phone or tablet and/or scanner for photographic evidence. - Access to a sewing machine (mandatory) and overlocker (preferable).
 Ability to source materials and equipment for practical textiles projects and documentation.

-The course provides students with knowledge, understanding and skill that forms a valuable foundation for Year 12 and a range of courses at university and other tertiary institutions relating to fashion and design.
+The course provides students with knowledge, understanding and skills that form a valuable foundation for a range of courses at university and other tertiary institutions relating to fashion and design.